yallen011/ui-exercise/README.md

 ## Instructions

 Create a fluid & responsive page layout using HTML, SCSS, and JS that is based on the Gmail's web interface.
 Make any improvements to the UX that you see fit.
-This is intended to show your knowledge of CSS3, HTML, Sass/Less, and Javascript (vanilla or framework of your choice).
+This is intended to show your knowledge of CSS3, HTML, Sass/Less, and Javascript (vanilla or framework of your choice), while also showing a grasp of best UI/UX practices.

 This application should meet the following basic requirements:

   * Uses color scheme similar to that of Gmail
   * Displays a list of emails with name, title, date and tags